RoyVoetman/laravel-repository-pattern/README.md

 ### Pipe Parameters
 Pipes can also receive additional parameters.
-For example, if want to apply a transaction with a specific number of retries, you could define the Transaction middleware that receives an integer indicating the retries as an additional argument.
+For example, if want to apply a transaction with a specific number of retries, you could define Transaction middleware that receives an integer indicating the retries as an additional argument.

 ```php
 class Transaction